 The brine is very easy.
 Just combine the water, vinegars, sugar and salt in a small or medium saucepot and bring to a boil.
 That’s it.
 Then you very carefully pour the hot brine over the carrots like so:

-Now you’re ready to put your pickled carrots on sandwiches, in salads, or on top of rich dishes and rice bowls (FORESHADOWING).
+Now you’re ready to put your pickled carrots on sandwiches, in salads, or on top of rich dishes and rice bowls like this Easy Bibimbap Recipe With Ground Beef.
 I can’t wait for you to try them!

 Quick Pickled Carrots